The Crusades & Liberal Islam

 I think the purpose of jihad has changed over time.
 In the beginning, the period we are talking about here, the main purpose was to conquer lands but this necessarily is connected with the broader, ’spiritual’, aim, that of “establishing the kingdom of Allah on earth” (Mishkat II, pg.253).

-9. Jakartass Says:
+9. Jakartass says:

 So, Patung, the purpose of J.I. here is to spread Islam wherever they can find converts to their particular brand of Islam?
 It hasn’t got anything to do with we infidels ~ which I’m sure would be the label I’m saddled with by zealots who don’t know me.